-Still, most scientists and regulatory agencies agree that even small doses of gamma and x-radiation increase cancer risk, although by a very small amount.
-In general, the risk of cancer from radiation exposure increases as the dose of radiation increases.
-Likewise, the lower the exposure is, the smaller the increase in risk.
+Still, most scientists and regulatory agencies agree that even small doses of gamma and x-radiation can increase cancer risk, although most likely by a very small amount.
+In general, the lower the exposure dose is, the smaller the increase in risk.
 But there is no threshold below which this kind of radiation is thought to be totally safe.

 Much of what we know about cancer risks from radiation is based on studies of the survivors of the atomic bombs in Nagasaki and Hiroshima.
 These people had higher risks of some, but not all cancers.
 Studies have found an increased risk of the following cancers (from higher to lower risk):